SoTrxII/Ruby/README.md

 ### How do I make it work then ?

 #### Prerequisites
+Node version should be > 10 and < 12.

 You must have `node-gyp`  and `libasound2-dev` installed.
 On Ubuntu for example, this can be achieved using
 ```bash